 Finally, Stanford Medicine is raising awareness of the services provided by the pediatric emergency department in neighboring communities before a child needs care.

-“We want to build relationships with our patients and families so when they need us most they know where we are and feel comfortable coming to us for care,” Entwistle said.
+“We want to build relationships with our patients and families so when they need us most they know where we are and feel comfortable coming to us for care,” said Entwistle.

 About Stanford Medicine